The-Microservice-Dungeon/decisionlog/_decisions/trading-tech-stack.md

 ## Resolution Details

+We are going to use Java as programming language.
-We are using Spring as application framework.
+We are going to use Spring as application framework.
+We are going to use mySQL as database service.

 ## Reasons for the resolution

-tbd.
+Everyone agreed on using Java because thats the best known language for everyone in the team and we can get easy support from others.